rezapourian/studbudget/README.md

 # Requirements
 To utilize this C# software effectively, ensure that you have the following:

-1. Visual Studio: This project is developed using Visual Studio, a powerful integrated development environment (IDE) for C# and other programming languages.
+1. **Visual Studio**: This project is developed using Visual Studio, a powerful integrated development environment (IDE) for C# and other programming languages.
 You can download Visual Studio from the official Microsoft website.

-2. .NET Framework: Make sure you have the required .NET Framework version installed on your system.
+2. **.NET Framework**: Make sure you have the required .NET Framework version installed on your system.
 This software is compatible with .NET Framework [insert version here] or higher.

 # Sudbudget Software